DevExpress-Examples/reporting-web-forms-generate-report-dynamically-for-specified-query/Readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/E889)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# Reporting for WebForms - How to Dynamically Generate a Report for a Table or Query
+# Reporting for ASP.NET Web Forms - How to Dynamically Generate a Report for a Table or Query

 This example demonstrates how to use the Web Document Viewer to display the results of the SQL query in the form of a report.
 The data source query name is specified in the URL query string.